Lehman Brothers: Litigation history

 On March 11, 2010, Anton R. Valukas, a court-appointed examiner, published the results of its year-long investigation into the finances of Lehman Brothers.
 This report revealed that Lehman Brothers used an accounting procedure termed repo 105 to temporarily exchange $50 billion of assets into cash just before publishing its financial statements.
-The action could be seen to implicate both Ernst & Young, the bank's accountancy firm and Richard S. Fuld, Jr, the former CEO.
-This could potentially lead to Ernst & Young being found guilty of financial malpractice and Fuld facing time in prison.
+The action could be seen to implicate both Ernst & Young, the bank's accountancy firm and Richard S. Fuld Jr., the former CEO.
+This could have potentially lead to Ernst & Young being found guilty of financial malpractice and Fuld facing time in prison.
 According to The Wall Street Journal, in March 2011, the SEC announced that they weren't confident that they could prove that Lehman Brothers violated US laws in its accounting practices.

 In October 2011, the administrators of Lehman Brothers Holding Inc. lost their appeal to overturn a court order forcing them to pay £148 million into their underfunded pensions plan.

 As of January 2016, Lehman paid more than $105 billion to its unsecured creditors.
 In addition, JPMorgan will pay $1.42 billion in cash to settle a lawsuit accusing JPMorgan of draining Lehman Brothers liquidity right before the crash.
 The settlement would permit another $1.496 billion to be paid to creditors and a separate $76 million deposit.

 The brokerage unit of Lehman Brothers completed its liquidation process on September 28, 2022, after paying out over $115 billion to its customers and creditors over the course of 14 years.
 As of December 2022, Lehman's British operations were being administrated by PricewaterhouseCoopers, which was expected to complete the administration process no earlier than 2025.
 In October of 2025, Lehman Brothers International Europe formally exited administration, having repaid creditors in full with 8% interest, 17 years after the original collapse.